BREMIC-LTD/Blogdrip-Guest-Posting-Service/readme.txt

 **Free images (copyright free)**<br />
 We provide free images and copyright free from Pixabay for your blog posts publications.

-**Safe and secure**<br />
-All your personal data is save.
-Advertisers only can see your websites and they are not able to see your details or contact information.

 == Installation ==
 Prerequisite
 * You should have plug-in `Yoast SEO` to use full abilities of this plug-in during POSTING an article